Cornwall’s Best Afternoon Teas

 Greenbank Hotel, Falmouth (family-friendly fanciness)

 I think The Greenbank Hotel wins the prize for the widest choice of afternoon teas.
-There’s The Traditional (straight up scones, jam and cream), Greenbank Afternoon Tea (add further tiers of sandwiches and cakes), Children’s Tea (scones, ham sarnie, brownie and hot chocolate), Chocoholics Afternoon Tea (choc chip scones, eclairs and brownies galore), Champagne Tea (The Greenbank, plus fizz) and Gentleman’s Picnic Tea (cheese and bacon scones, scotch eggs, pickled onions etc).
-Heartily recommended by Ashley (@hibster81) and now firmly on my must-try list!
+There’s The Traditional (straight up scones, jam and cream), Greenbank Afternoon Tea (add further tiers of sandwiches and cakes), Children’s Tea (scones, ham sarnie, brownie and hot chocolate), Champagne Tea (The Greenbank, plus fizz) and Ploughmans Tea (cheese and bacon scones, scotch eggs, pickled onions etc).

 Talland Bay Hotel, Looe (sweet treats & gin in a sea-view garden)

 Why we haven’t done this yet, I cannot imagine!
-Thank you @dartpr for the heads up on this ravishing G and High Tea at Talland Bay Hotel.
+Afternoon tea in the garden at Talland Bay Hotel sounds just lovely.
 As if an icy Tarquin’s gin and tonic wasn’t enough, you’ll nibble on finger sandwiches, scones, jam and cream and homemade cakes.
 100% Cornish deliciousness.

 Headland Hotel, Newquay (Muddy fave, in an iconic Cornish hotel)